How Cost of Delay Helps Make Better Investment Decisions

 The most cost-effective option

-The results do not seem all that different, but option 1 has the lowest cost, and looks like the clear winner.
+The results do not seem all that different, but option 1 has the lowest cost, and looks like the best approach.

-However, it is also the option with the longest cycle time, so you ask senior management if they are in a hurry with this new feature.
+However, it is also the option with the longest cycle time.
+Let’s ask senior management if they are in a hurry with this new feature.

 Establishing Cost of Delay

-In order to put a price on senior management’s hurry, you work with them on a P&L (profit and loss) statement for this feature.
+In order to put a price on the urgency, you work with the CFO on a profit and loss statement (P&L) for this feature.

-The Cost of Delay is therefore $10,000 per week.
-Now that you’ve put a price on time, let’s see if that affects our preference for option 1.
+The Cost of Delay is therefore $20,000 per week.
+Let’s see how that affects our three options.

 The option with the highest payoff